 Planning your School Year:: Some Ideas and Tips

-Planning your school year I have been seeing the school supplies at the store and the parents scrambling to stock up on back packs and small bags of chips, and bright yellow pencils.
+I have been seeing the school supplies at the store and the parents scrambling to stock up on back packs and small bags of chips, and bright yellow pencils.
 Oh, how I love the back to school time.
 The newness of the year stretching out in front of me and the kids.
 The new supplies.
 I love school supplies- bright folders, happy spirals, fresh pens and reams and reams of notebook paper.
 I have also been thinking about some tips for planning for the school year.
 Although I homeschooled and did private school, I think these tips are for us all, whatever schooling you choose for your kids.
 So check out the ideas below and be encouraged.

 One Year At a Time